stevekrouse/cycle/README.md

 ## Considerations

+  * change cycle name!
+  * compile to snabbdom instead of vuejs for better patching and instant rendering
+    * immutableJS
+  * need to make it much more clear the distinction between elements, events, data, and settings
+    * including turnary expressions and if/else and for each lists etc
   * Workflow built-in (asana, workflowy, and github all rolled into one and built in)
      - helps you organize your project
      - nested feature to do list for top-down and bottom-up programming